Long-term debt propagation and real reversals

 Findings

-Using a novel multi-country data set of debt flows, we find that the prevalence of long-term debt leads to predictable patterns in the data.
-In the short term, an increase in new household borrowing is associated with higher output growth.
-Over time, as the stock of debt increases, debt service payments place an increasing drag on output.
-Eventually the negative debt service effect outweighs the positive effect from borrowing, leading to a real reversal.
-We find that this mechanism largely accounts for the well documented fact that growth tends to systematically slow for several years after a credit boom.
+Using a novel multi-country data set of debt flows, we show that the prevalence of long-term debt leads to predictable real reversals.
+An increase in new household borrowing is associated with significantly positive output growth in the short term.
+But it also increases the stock of debt and associated debt service payments over time, which eventually depresses output.
+This propagation mechanism largely accounts for the well-documented fact that growth tends to systematically slow down for several years after a credit boom.
+By embedding the long-term debt propagation in a New Keynesian model, we show that debt propagation delivers impulse responses that closely reproduce our empirical estimates of the output effects of new borrowing and debt service.

 Abstract